christensenacademy/christensen-academy/modules/css-basics/textpages/rules-selectors-properties-values.md

 #CSS Rules
 When writing CSS, you are writing *rules* for the browser to follow.
+Each rule is composed of *selectors*, *properties*, and *values*.

 ##Inline CSS Rules
 When writing inline CSS, a rule is simply contained in a style attribute for an element: